 Here’s the short answer: Get up, drink some water, throw those curtains open wide and get out of your bedroom, away from the temptation of your warm bed.
 By now we all know why sleep is important, so getting up early also involves figuring out the best time to sleep so that you’re still getting your seven, eight or nine hours (whatever works for you).

 Handily, we’ve done the research to help you figure out how to wake up early and not feel tired(-ish).
 And yes, it involves our old pal sleep hygiene.
 We’ve also spoken to sleep expert and Chartered Psychologist Dr Lindsay Browning about sleep inertia (grogginess) and how to tackle it.

 How to wake up early and not feel tired: Quick tips

 - Wake up at the same time each day to strengthen your circadian rhythm

 - Get out of bed as soon as your alarm goes off - try not to lie there

 - Drink a glass of water as soon as you wake to hydrate and ease grogginess

 - Expose yourself to daylight straight away - open the curtains or go outside

 - Eat breakfast as soon as possible after waking so that your body knows it’s morning (and time to get going)

-- Avoid caffeine and alcohol the night before - both lead to poor sleep and tiredness
+- Avoid caffeine and alcohol at night - both lead to poor sleep and tiredness

 What is morning fatigue, and what causes it?